 7.14.3.11.1 Local Cell Management on Relay Network

 A local cell is the grouping of S-CPEs attached to the A-BS through a particular distributed A-CPE.
-When a S-CPE completes registration or de-registration the distributed A-CPE, the A-CPE must update the A-BS with any changes to the current membership of the local cell.
+When a S-CPE completes registration or de-registration at the distributed scheduling A-CPE, the A-CPE must update the A-BS with any changes to the current membership of the local cell.
 This is is necessary for the A-BS to be able to have a complete picture of the topology of the network.

-In order to determine if a local cell update is required, the distributed A-CPE watches for Container Messages coming from the A-BS.
-For each MAC PDU encapsulated in a Container Message, the “PDU Type” subfield (see 7.7.26.1) indicates the purpose of the message encapsulated by the MAC PDU being sent to an S-CPE.
+In order to determine if a local cell update is required, the distributed scheduling A-CPE watches for Container Messages or stand-along management messages coming from the A-BS.
+For each MAC PDU encapsulated in a Container Message (CON-MSG), the “PDU Type” subfield (see 7.7.26.1) indicates the purpose of the message encapsulated by the MAC PDU being sent to an S-CPE.
 The “PDU Type” field in the CON-MSG shall be handled has follows:

 PDU Type = 00, REG-RSP: